STUDY

 • I saw a man who was crying.

-The part of the above sentence ‘I saw a man’ can stand alone as an independent sentence because it can give a complete meaning on its own.
-Such a clause is called the main clause or independent clause.
-On the other hand, the remaining part of the above sentence ‘who was crying’ cannot stand alone as a sentence because it (as alone part) cannot give a complete meaning.
-It depends on the main clause to give a complete meaning or sense.
+On the other hand, the remaining part of the sentence, ‘who was crying,’ cannot stand alone as a sentence because it (as a standalone part) cannot give a complete meaning.
+It depends on the main clause to give a complete meaning.
 Such a clause is called a dependent clause or subordinate clause.

 • Noun Clause